Frequently Asked Questions

 How old does my child need to be for Outdoor Experience Days (OED)?

 Children must be 5-7 years of age or Kindergarten eligible to grade 2 at the start of the class (depending upon whether you are applying for the Spring or Fall programme).
-OED children cannot be older than 7.
+OED children cannot be older than 7 at enrolment.

 Applications can be submitted at any time.
 Once your application has been received, your child/infant/baby will be placed on our waitlist for their relevant enrolment year.
 You must be capable of submitting your child’s birthdate (cannot apply while pregnant).